Most council tenants have a Scottish Secure Tenancy. Rights given to you by acts of parliament are known as statutory rights.

 You can carry out improvements to your home (PDF, 45kb) provided you have written to us asking permission before you start.
 If we don't reply within 1 month of receiving your request and required information, you have the right to go ahead as if permission had been given.

 Council tenants wishing to carry out alterations to their home, must apply to us for permission before starting any work.
-Our Alterations to your home leaflet (PDF, 168kb) sets out our policy for giving permission, and provides advice.

 Access to and control of personal information